 Travel Nevada PRO TIP: If you show up and there are people sans skivvies, do everyone there a favor and leave your dang smartphone or any other photo-taking device in the car.
 Unless someone specifically instigates it, or says it's ok, you've gotta just let it be.
 There will be other moments worthy of capture, that much we promise you.

 12. FEEL OUT THE VIBE

-Just as you’ll hone in on the clothing-optional scene, take note of the overall vibe at the spring, too.
+Just as you’ll hone in on the clothing-optional scene, take note of the overall mood at the spring, too.
 This one, however, is a total grab bag.
-You might come up on a total and complete rager of a party with dozens of people, but you could just as easily find a family or a few people trying to relax and enjoy the quiet.
+You might come up on a total and complete and total party with dozens of people, but you could just as easily find a family or a few people trying to relax and enjoy the quiet.
 Obey the vibe!
 Either way, you get a solid soak out of the deal, and the other people probably wont be there forever, so you can do what you want after they hit the trail.
 But, as long as there are other people on site, remember yo’ manners.

 13. TOWELS ARE FOR AMATEURS